ConsenSysMesh/identity-provider/README.md

 -------

 ```
+// The passwordProvider function is intended for allowing users to input their
-// Don't use a hardcoded password like this unless insecure keys are acceptable.
+// password.
+Don't use a hardcoded password like this unless insecure keys are
+// acceptable.
 const passwordProvider = (callback) => callback(null, 'identity-provider'),
 const providerPromise = identity.keystore.create(passwordProvider)
   .then((keystore) => {